ebullient/campaign-notes/gm/ideas/1-storm-lords-wrath-dms-guide.md

 * Summary: escort hundreds of giant goats to Phandalin (oh no cultists here) and back
 * Wyverns attack, ogres attack, so animal handling checks are important here.
-* **There’s a great DM note** about highlighting the NPCs your party cared about in Icespire Peak, and having them give your adventurers a proper hero's welcome!
 * It’s not exactly clear what these hundreds of giant goats are doing while you’re in Phandalin, but the party will run into clues about the presence of both cults at multiple locations in town.
    * Barthen’s Provisions: assistant there reveals assistant at Lionshield Coster has been a little preachy about Talos lately
    * Lionshield Coster: see above